jeancsil/flight-spy/README.md

 ## Documentation

-FlightSpy will look for the best deals for you from 5 to 5 minutes and will let you know by e-mail if there is a good fare for you next trip!
+FlightSpy will look for the best deals for you from 5 to 5 minutes and will let you know by e-mail AND/OR Slack if there is a good fare for you next trip!

 ## Support